Huegoxaga/notes/cloud-services/aws.md

   - `aws <servicename> help`
 - [Click here](https://docs.aws.amazon.com/cli/latest/index.html#) for complete reference.

+## AWS SDK

+They are used to connect AWS services from the programming written in various languages.

+### Python - Boto3

+- [Click](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to see documents for boto3.
+- AWS services can be accessed in three ways.
+  - Client: `boto3.client('service_name')` low-level AWS service access.
+All AWS service operations are supported by clients.
+    - `region_name` can be set during initialization
+  - Resource: `boto3.resource('service_name')` higher-level, object-oriented API.
+  - Session: `my_west_session = boto3.Session(region_name = 'us-west-2')` then `backup_s3 = my_west_session.resource('s3')`
+    - stores configuration information (primarily credentials and selected region)
+    - allows developer to create service clients and resources
+    - `boto3` creates a default session if not specified.

 ## IAM

 Identity and Access Management - used to create user and group with specific permissions.